We take your privacy very seriously and we are committed to ensuring we keep your information safe.

 Personal data will be stored for as long as:

-- A service user accesses our services and may be retained for up to two years after they cease to use our services.
+- A service user accesses our services and may be retained for up to seven years after they cease to use our services.

 - A volunteer is being considered for, or fulfils a role.